charlessolar/DDD.Enterprise.Example/README.md

 You could even make seperate queues for different bounded contexts.

 In theory you can have multiple different Domains and multiple Application handlers (and I would suggest you do)

+**Presentation**

+The presentation layer is currently a WIP.
+In order to run it you will need redis running and use a REST client like POSTMAN to run commands against ServiceStack.

+**Roadmap**

+- Validation of commands
+- Simple HTML site
+- SignalR for receiving events to the client

 **Project References**